Frequently asked questions

 How can I join?

-Application are completed online for all courses, the links for these can be found next to the course details under your school badge.
+Applications are completed online for all courses, the links for these can be found by clicking on your school badge.
 Completed forms are then checked by your Guidance Teacher before being submitted to the College.
 Please note the personal statement is an important part of the application form and will be used to help college staff decide whether you should be offered a place.
 The college will inform you and your school if your application has been successful; the e-mail address you use on your application will be used for all communication so please check it.

 When do I attend?